 Term policies cover the insured person for a number of years.
 Whether that’s 10, 20, or 30 years is up to the insured person.
 These plans are inexpensive to purchase and offer significant death benefits because of these plans only payout when the insured person dies.
 How inexpensive are term policies?
 A 30-year-old male in good health who does not smoke could purchase $200,000 of coverage on a 15-year guaranteed-level- term policy with a medical exam for less than $13.00 a month.

 Permanent life insurance plans are also referred to as cash value policies.
 They pay out a death benefit to your beneficiaries in the event that you pass away while the plan is in effect and they feature an investment component inside of the policy.
 Whether you are considering variable life, universal life, or whole life policies, the one thing that ties them all together makes them similar is their investment feature.

-A big part of the reason why permanent life insurance is so expensive is because a portion of your monthly premiums are directed into the investment account.
-The growth of the invested money is tax advantaged and can be used to buy additional life insurance coverage, support long term care expenses, pay for child college costs, or fund any of life’s major expenses.
+A big part of the reason why permanent life insurance is so expensive is that a portion of your monthly premiums is directed into the investment account.
+The growth of the invested money is tax-advantaged and can be used to buy additional life insurance coverage, support long term care expenses, pay for child college costs, or fund any of life’s major expenses.

 Who Should Buy Life Insurance?